 Deutsche Bank example question: Why do you want to work for Deutsche Bank?

 How to answer: One possible approach here is to mention something that differentiates Deutsche Bank from its competitors and is relevant to the job that you’ll be doing.
-Why, for example, does working on the trading floor at Deutsche Bank differ to working on the trading floor at one of their competitors?
+Why, for example, does working on the trading floor at Deutsche Bank differ from working on the trading floor at one of its competitors?

 Potential follow-up question: Why do you want to work in this division?

 Deutsche Bank example question: Tell me about one instance where you provided a service to the client but the client was unhappy

 How to answer: Deutsche Bank’s interviewers have also been known to ask, ‘Tell me about a time when you failed’.
 Let’s deal with that first as there is some overlap between that and the question above.
 Your approach should include what you learned or what you would do differently given the chance.
 Failure is expected – you can learn a lot from having done something incorrectly the first time.

 Show that the failure helped you to develop; focus on the skills you’ve improved since that time.
 For example, if you failed to complete a project before the deadline, how have you improved your time management skills since then?

 Now the difference between that and the question about the unhappy client is that it involves a customer who might be angry, sad, personally disappointed or upset on behalf of another.
 And, of course, a repeated failure with a client is not wanted or expected, particularly an error of the same kind.

 You’ll need to identify not only the source of the upset but its precise emotional content and state how you dealt with that.
 It’s also good to acknowledge how you felt about the situation and how you dealt with that, particularly if you felt that the complaint was unfair.

 Next, the bank will want to know how you separated emotion from fact and got to the bottom of the problem, and what you did about it.
 Finally, what was the outcome?